niunaiyi/yesseerr/README_EN.md

 ## ✨ Key Features

+### ⭐ Smart Status Recognition
+- **Existence Indicator**: If media content already exists in your library, it will show an existence marker for quick identification
+- **Quick Add Action**: If media content is not in your library, it will display an add-to-library action marker for one-click adding
+- Smart recognition, no manual checking needed, improving management efficiency

 ### 🎬 Movie Management
 - Seamless integration with **Radarr**
 - Browse multiple categories (Popular, Trending, Top Rated, etc.)